BIATeam/BIADocs/docs/40-DeveloperGuide/20-CRUD/20-CreateACRUD.md

 # Create a CRUD (front)
 This document explains how to quickly create a CRUD module feature universal.
-It means that you can switch this functionnalities:
+It means that you can switch this functionalities:
 - Navigation in Page mode / Popup Mode
 - Use view / Not use view
 - Modification in the table / in dedicated form